CodePushGo/website/src/content/blog/en/ota-updates-in-beta-staying-policy-compliant.md

     -   Strict alignment with app store policies for both iOS and Android is mandatory.

-These practices form the backbone of specialized platforms like Capgo.
+These practices form the backbone of specialized platforms like CodePushGo.

-### Using Capgo for Updates
+### Using CodePushGo for Updates

-Capgo is designed to simplify compliant OTA updates.
+CodePushGo is designed to simplify compliant OTA updates.
 With over 23.5 million updates delivered across 750 production apps [\[1\]](https://capgo.app/), it provides tools to handle every aspect of the process.
 Here's how its features contribute:

 | Feature | Benefit |
 | --- | --- |